• Skip to primary navigation

 The final cost aggregation formulation looks as follows:

-where m_k is a content-specific weight at pixel k.
+where is a content-specific weight at pixel

 The only difference with deformable convolution is the number of groups.
-Feature map consists of G groups, and each group of channels has its own offsets \Delta{p_k} and weights m_k, unlike the original implementation of deformable convolution, where all channels in the feature map share the same offsets and weights.
+Feature map consists of G groups, and each group of channels has its own offsets and weights

 Cross-Scale Aggregation